aave/aip/content/aips/COLLECTORS_UNIFICATION.md

 Currently, apart from Ethereum, Polygon, and Avalanche are the only networks with both instances of Aave v2 and v3.

 - MigrateV2CollectorPayload: This proposal will redirect all future fee collection of the v2 pools to v3’s Collector by updating the AToken implementation.
 For both Polygon and Avalanche v2, instances, before redirecting fee collection to the v3’s Collector, the proposal will send there all the accrued fees plus rewards incentives on those.

+This proposal will be an approval for the Avalanche part, and both payloads will be executed there separately by the Aave Guardian.
+For other networks, the execution will happen through this proposal.

 ## References